 City Park’s Singing Oak is one of the many unexpected delights visitors stumble upon when exploring the Park.
 This large oak tree, which sits adjacent to Big Lake near the intersection of Wisner and Lelong in the John S. McIlhenny Meadow, is strung with a set of wind chimes that ring a pentatonic (five notes per octave) scale.
 This musical art installation was designed by artist Jim Hart, and is proof positive that there’s always music in the air in New Orleans!
 Fun fact: One of the chimes in the Singing Oak is 14 feet long!

 Boating and Biking

-Fair warning: after a walk, run or spin around this three-quart-mile trail ringing Big Lake, you may never go back to a drab gym.
-This scenic path is designed for walking, jogging or biking, and is one of the most beautiful places in New Orleans to burn off a few po-boys.
+Fair warning: After a walk, run or spin around this three-quarter-mile trail sorrounding Big Lake, you may never go back to a drab gym.
+This scenic path designed for walking, jogging or biking is one of the most-beautiful places in New Orleans to burn off a few poor boys.

 New Orleans Museum of Art

-Just steps away from Big Lake, the New Orleans Museum of Art celebrated its 100th anniversary in 2011 and is the city’s oldest fine arts institution.
-The museum sits just steps away from Big Lake and is home to a permanent collection of 40,000 objects ranging from French and American art to photography, glass and Japanese exhibits.
-Don't miss the the five-acre Sydney and Walda Besthoff Sculpture Garden holds more than 60 sculptures collectively valued at $25 million.
-It's located just to the left of the entrance to NOMA.
+Just steps away from Big Lake, the New Orleans Museum of Art is home to a permanent collection of 40,000 objects ranging from French and American art to photography, glass and Japanese exhibits.
+Don't miss the 11.5 acre Sydney and Walda Besthoff Sculpture Garden that holds more than 90 sculptures.
+It's located just to the left or right of the entrance to NOMA.
 Fun fact: The famous Dueling Oak is located just outside the Sculpture Garden entrance.

 And Much Much More!